 When my son was born, over four years ago, I decided to quit my job.
 It was an easy decision at the time, because I had an incredibly long commute, and I just couldn’t come up with a childcare arrangement that made me comfortable.

 A year and a half later, I started working part-time and I put him in childcare.
 It was a bad experience.
 I ignored my gut because I thought I was being paranoid.
 (After all, would anyone really be good enough to care for him the way that I had for the last 18 months?
 I didn’t think so.)

 After that bad experience, I vowed to never ignore my gut again.
-I ended up visiting a childcare center that gave me a great feeling when my search began months earlier but it didn’t have spaces available at the time.
-This time my timing was perfect and I enrolled my son.
+I ended up visiting a childcare center that gave me a great feeling when my search began months earlier, but didn’t have spaces available at the time.
+But this time, my timing was perfect, and I enrolled my son.
 It was one of the best decisions I have ever made.
 Now, years later, he still goes to the same center and will be starting pre-kindergarten this fall, and his little sister is thriving and has been in their care since she was 4 months old.